Health minister tells Germans: Get vaccinated or get COVID

 He acknowledged some had described this view as cynical.
 “But it’s true.
 With the highly contagious delta variant this is very, very likely and that’s why we are recommending vaccination so urgently,” said Spahn.

-Germany expects the European Union to approve vaccines against COVID-19 for children aged 5-11 at the end of the week, he said.
-School-age children have among the highest infection rates in the country.
+Spahn, the health minister, said he expects the European Union to approve vaccines against COVID-19 for children aged 5-11 at the end of the week.

 The EU will begin shipping vaccines adjusted for younger children on Dec.
-20, with Germany initially getting 2.4 million doses, Spahn said.
+20, with Germany initially getting 2.4 million doses, he said.